Natural gas pipeline explosion - near Alice, Texas

 If I find good products that I think offer value and would be of interest to my site visitors, I occasionally will provide my visitors with an affiliate link.
 Some (but not all) of the links on this site are to affiliate referrals.
 At no cost to you, an affiliate may pay me a small referral fee, which goes towards the cost and maintenance of this site.

-Additionally, some affiliate links (and advertising) is auto-generated, based on site content and visitor preferences.
+Note that some affiliate links (and advertising) is auto-generated by the supplier, based on site content and visitor preferences.